jericojr23/End-to-End-Data-Project/README.md

 # End-to-End-Data-Project
 <!-- Hi Everyone!  -->
 <!-- This is a project that uses python, sql, and power bi to create an end to end data project. -->

+## Instructions

+Clone this repository

+Create a virtual environment using this command:

+`python -m venv .venv`

+Install the packages using this command:

+`pip install -r requirements.txt`